C0D1UM/technical-standard/angular/authentication/README.md

 }
 ```

-### (Optional) Refresh Token Before Call API
+### (Optional) Short Expiration Time
 If token time is very short (Ex.
-Banking website which token is expired in 5 minutes), You must check token expiration time everytime before call request and refresh token if needed.
+Banking website which token is expired in 5 minutes), You must check token expiration time before call request and refresh token if needed.
 See code below.

 ```ts
 function refreshTokenIfExpired () {